AdaptersEleventy Adapter

 Behavior Initialization

 Interactive runes (tabs, accordion, datatable, etc.) need client-side JavaScript from @refrakt-md/behaviors.
-Copy the behaviors bundle to your output and initialize it in the template:
+Use the plugin's behaviorFile option to copy the behaviors bundle to your output:

 eleventyConfig.addPassthroughCopy({